hanpari/sovereign/source/02/051_the egg.md

 "Too late."
 Simone shrugged.
 "I've already said my piece to him.
 If you ask me, he is a harmless fellow.
 Once he realized I saw through him, he just walked away."

-Meanwhile, her companion was wildly throwing the content of his bag on the bed.
+Meanwhile, her companion was maniacally throwing the content of his bag on the bed.
 Then, he stood up with a darkened expression.
-"That harmless fellow has stolen me my artefact.
+"That harmless fellow has stolen my artefact.
 The egg is gone!"

 Simone seemed startled.
 "What egg?
 Wait, Khamal, you are not serious, aren't you?
 You promised to me that you would not bring that thing along."